-This sundial is located on the court side of the Long Hallway (Lange Gang).
-The Long Hallway is the connection between the Georgenbau and the former stable building.
+This sundial is located on the courtside of the Long Hallway (Lange Gang).
+The Long Hallway is the connection building between the Georgenbau and the former stable building.
 From here, the spectators watched the tournaments in the stable courtyard (Stallhof).
-On the street side of the Long Hallway you can find the Procession of Princes.
 [German]

 Strange downpipes seen at the Kunsthof in Dresden.
 This public art created by Annette Paul, Christoph Roßner and André Tempel produces a fun show during certain hours and rainfalls.

 The German Hygiene Museum (Deutsches Hygiene-Museum) was founded in 1912 by Karl August Lingner, a Dresden businessman and manufacturer of hygiene products.
 Besides being a medical museum it conceives itself as a ‘forum for science, culture and society’.

 The palm house on the grounds of Pillnitz Palace (Schloss Pillnitz) was opened in 1861 and is considered as one of the oldest still existing constructions of cast steel and glass in Europe.

 View of the suspension railway connecting the districs of Loschwitz and Oberloschwitz in Dresden.
 The pic was taken from a passing paddle steamer driving along the river Elbe.
 The pecularity of this suspension railway (Schwebebahn) is the fact that it is cable-drawn like a funicular railway.